Horses, Allergies, and Histamines

 Patented Boswellia Serrata Resin with Quince Fruit Extracts (Alviolife®) supports anti-inflammatory action, specifically inhibition of 5-lipoxygenase (5-LOX), specific to the respiratory tract.
 This novel plant-sourced extract of boswellia and quince has been granted a license based on clinical trials from Health Canada to support respiratory health.

-It’s obvious that allergies and asthma are complicated equine health issues.
+It’s obvious that allergies and equine asthma are complicated horse health issues.
 Understanding the role of histamine is important to addressing and supporting horses with allergies and asthma.

 Coming soon!
 Biostar’s support formula: Aller-X EQ